M0nsieurChat/lizardfs-flexvolume/README.md

 The goal of that behavior is to keep a folder structure matching the PersistentVolume names that were bound to the PersistentVolumeClaim.

+# CREDITS

+https://github.com/lowet84 for the first implementation as seen on https://github.com/lizardfs/lizardfs/issues/486